Types of Victim Advocacy Services Offered

 Victim Advocacy at Student Wellness is available to all undergraduate and graduate students at UD.

-We are unable to take walk-in appointments, but if there is a sense of urgency around your need to meet with someone, the best option for scheduling is to call: 302-831-3457.
+Scheduling an appointment in advance is advised, but if there is a sense of urgency around your need to meet with someone, the best option for scheduling is to call: 302-831-3457.

 Want to Schedule an Appointment Online?

 You can schedule an appointment by using our online appointment form.
 We are located at 231 S. College Ave (white house next to the library).
 Click the button below to complete the form.

 Use the link in the teal box above to schedule an appointment online

 Click the toggle below to learn how to schedule an appointment online

 Instructions to Schedule an Appointment Using Our Online Form

 - Login with your UD ID and password.
 Enter 2-Factor Authentication code if prompted.

 - Any currently scheduled appointments will be listed.
 Click “Schedule an appointment”.